Human-Centered Design // Sexual Reproductive Health // Social Impact

 Tuonge is a USSD/SMS based platform designed for parents to easily access SRH information and tips on how to approach SRH issues with their children.
 Adopting a model of gradual learning, content is curated by gender, age, and subject.
 A support hotline feature also connects parents with existing local community health services and workshops.

-Work completed with Antonia Jara Contreras, Nelofar Taheri, Thomas Hartley, Yuying Zhang, Kennedy Kioli, Eliud Munuve.
+Project completed with Antonia Jara Contreras, Nelofar Taheri, Thomas Hartley, Yuying Zhang, Kennedy Kioli, Eliud Munuve.
 GoGlobal program organized by Imperial College, Royal College of Arts, Nairobi Design Institute, and Gearbox

 Fieldwork & Testing